When Johnny Comes Marching Home Again

 Frederick James Brown

-Oil on linen with paper collage
+Oil on canvas with paper collage

 Lower right (scratched): "F.J.
 Brown 1985" also verso in pen